greggilbert/recaptcha/README.md

 1. Add `Greggilbert\Recaptcha\RecaptchaServiceProvider` to the service provider list in `app/config/app.php`.
 2. Run `php artisan config:publish greggilbert/recaptcha`.
 3. In `app/config/packages/greggilbert/recaptcha/config.php`, enter your reCAPTCHA public and private keys.
+  * If you are not using the most recent version of reCAPTCHA, set `version` to 1.
+  * If you are upgrading to v2 of reCAPTCHA, note that your keys from the previous version will not work, and you need to generate a new set in [the reCAPTCHA admin](https://www.google.com/recaptcha/admin).
 4. Add the following line into `app/lang/[lang]/validation.php`:

 ```php